RobertLRollins/rock-paper-scissors/README.md

 # rock-paper-scissors

-# Pseudocode
+## Pseudocode
-This is my initial psudocode that I was used to create the first iteration of a game round

-COMPUTE a randomly selected choice of 'Rock', 'Paper', or 'Scissors' for the computer
+*COMPUTE a randomly selected choice of 'Rock', 'Paper', or 'Scissors' for the computer
-    INITIALIZE the result
+    *RETURN the result
-INPUT a player choice of 'Rock', 'Paper', or 'Scissors'
+*INPUT a player choice of 'Rock', 'Paper', or 'Scissors'
-    MAKE case-insensitive
+    *MAKE case-insensitive
-    INITIALIZE the result
+    *RETURN the result
-OBTAIN player selection, and computer selection
-    DETERMINE the winner of the round
+*INITIALIZE player selection, and computer selection *COMPUTE the winner of the round
-        IF player picked 'Rock' & computer picked 'Scissors' OR player picked 'Scissor' & computer picked 'Paper' OR player picked 'Paper' & computer picked 'Rock' RETURN "You Win! player pick beats computer pick" Else If player picked 'Scissors' & computer picked 'Rock' OR player picked 'Paper' & computer picked 'Scissors' OR player picked 'Rock' & computer picked 'Paper' RETURN "You Lose! computer pick beats player pick" Else
+    *IF player picked 'Rock' & computer picked 'Scissors' OR *player picked 'Scissor' & computer picked 'Paper' OR *player picked 'Paper' & computer picked 'Rock' *RETURN "You Win! player pick beats computer pick" *Else If player picked 'Scissors' & computer picked 'Rock' OR *player picked 'Paper' & computer picked 'Scissors' OR *player picked 'Rock' & computer picked 'Paper' *RETURN "You Lose! computer pick beats player pick" *Else
-            RETURN "It's a tie.
-You both picked computer pick" DISPLAY a string that declares the OUTPUT
+        *RETURN "It's a tie.
+You both picked computer pick" *DISPLAY a string that declares the OUTPUT